Dakota was considered too aggressive by some, but now is showered in love after protecting Acampo family from stabbing suspect

 “It’s kind of scary.
 You can’t even live in the country anymore and feel safe," Davis said.

-“After today they were loving on her and kissing her, and saying good job Dakota!” said Davis.
+“After today, they were loving on her and kissing her, and saying 'good job Dakota',” Davis said.

-Meanwhile, deputies say Davis’s neighbor who was stabbed is going to make a full recovery.